RiceComp215-Staff/RiceChecks/README.md

   which is already getting a bit complicated, to enforce more complicated coverage policies.
-You'd also have to reconfigure the annotation system to allow `@GradeCoverage` annotations on methods, and you'd need to figure out what to do about lambdas, which JaCoCo treats as if they're standalone methods, but which aren't easily or prettily annotated in Java source code.
+You'd also have to reconfigure the annotation system to allow `@GradeCoverage` annotations on methods, and you'd need to figure out what to do about lambdas.

-- **On Windows, when I run the autograder, I see a bunch of ?????'s rather than the nice Unicode borders around the autograder output.
+- **On Windows, when I run the autograder, I see a bunch of `?????`'s rather than the nice Unicode borders around the autograder output.
 How do I fix that?**
   For IntelliJ, you can go to *Help* -> *Edit Custom VM Options...* and add the line `-Dfile.encoding=UTF-8`.
 Restart IntelliJ and the Unicode should all work properly.
 [Unicode support for the Windows console is complicated](https://devblogs.microsoft.com/commandline/windows-command-line-unicode-and-utf-8-output-text-buffer/).
   Maybe install a [different console program](https://conemu.github.io/en/UnicodeSupport.html)?